kissofjudase23/Doc-DSA/README.md

     * 80: Remove Duplicates from Sorted Array II (M)
       * Need a counter
     * 277: [Find the Celebrity](https://pandaforme.github.io/2016/12/09/Celebrity-Problem/) (M) *
-      1. Find a celebrity candidate who has does **max number** of unknown people
+      1. Find a celebrity candidate having **max number** of unknown people
-      2. Check the people before the celebrity candidate
+      2. Check the people before the celebrity candidate:
-         * The celebrity does not know them and they know the celebrity
+         * The celebrity does not know them but they know the celebrity.
-      3. Check the people before the celebrity candidate
+      3. Check the people after the celebrity candidate:
-         * They know the celebrity
+         * They should know the celebrity
-       * Solution
+       * Solution (C++)

           ````c++
           bool knows(int a, int b);